juji-io/cli-client/README.md

 platform enables organizations to easily create chatbots to engage their audience and to understand their audience through data analytics.

+The source code of this project is intended to show the usage of Juji API.
+The code is written in Javascript on node.js.
+Please consult [Juji API reference](https://docs.juji.io/api) for description of the Juji API.

+## Install

+To install Juji Client, you need to first install [node.js](https://nodejs.org/en/) if your system does not have it yet.
+Then, install Juji client by simply issuing this command on the command line:

 ```console
 npm install juji-client
 ```

-The source code of this project is intended to show the usage of Juji API.
-The code is written in Javascript on Node.js.
-Please consult [Juji API reference](https://docs.juji.io/api) for description of the Juji API.
+Now you should be able to use the client.
 In this client, the following commands can be used:

 ```console
 $ juji help